loganmarchione/docker-php-startpage/FEATURES.md

 ## Custom user includes

 ## Custom centered zone in navbar
-The file `header-center.php` contains the HTML used to add extra info to the navbar (e.g., a custom search engine).
+The file `header_center.php` contains the HTML used to add extra info to the navbar (e.g., a custom search engine).
 Populate it as needed.

 ## Custom links in navbar
 The `header_links.php` file contains the HTML used to add extra links to the navbar.
 Populate it as needed.